Military-civilian interactions in Peacekeeping operations

 - Subject area

 - Deadline for applying

-The University of Birmingham is offering a scholarship for students on any Masters programme in History with a research element, specialising in Contemporary History, Area Studies, Development, or interdisciplinary work (e.g. MA Global History, MA Contemporary History, or an MRes).
+The University of Birmingham is offering two scholarships for students on any Masters programme in History with a research element, specialising in Contemporary History, Area Studies, Development, or interdisciplinary work (e.g. MA Global History, MA Contemporary History, an MRes or MA by Research).
 The award is for any research in the area of military-civilian interactions in Peacekeeping operations, with a preference for work about peacekeeper-fathered children.

 The award is available for both full-time or part-time study.

 Open to new applicants only (current students are not eligible to apply).